sensu/sensu-pagerduty-handler/README.md

   -k, --dedup-key-template string   The PagerDuty V2 API deduplication key template, can be set with PAGERDUTY_DEDUP_KEY_TEMPLATE (default "{{.Entity.Name}}-{{.Check.Name}}")
   -d, --details-template string     The template for the alert details, can be set with PAGERDUTY_DETAILS_TEMPLATE (default full event JSON)
-  -h, --help                        help for sensu-pagerduty-handler
-      --pager-team string           String for envvar name(alphanumeric and underscores) holding PagerDuty V2 API authentication token, can be set with PAGER_TEAM
-      --pager-team-suffix string    Pager team suffix string to append if missing from pager-team name, can be set with PAGER_TEAM_SUFFIX (default "_pagerduty_token")
-  -s, --status-map string           The status map used to translate a Sensu check status to a PagerDuty severity, can be set with PAGERDUTY_STATUS_MAP
+  -h, --help                        help for sensu-pagerduty-handler -s, --status-map string           The status map used to translate a Sensu check status to a PagerDuty severity, can be set with PAGERDUTY_STATUS_MAP
   -S, --summary-template string     The template for the alert summary, can be set with PAGERDUTY_SUMMARY_TEMPLATE (default "{{.Entity.Name}}/{{.Check.Name}} : {{.Check.Output}}")
+      --team string                 Envvar name for pager team(alphanumeric and underscores) holding PagerDuty V2 API authentication token, can be set with PAGERDUTY_TEAM
+      --team-suffix string          Pager team suffix string to append if missing from team name, can be set with PAGERDUTY_TEAM_SUFFIX (default "_pagerduty_token")
   -t, --token string                The PagerDuty V2 API authentication token, can be set with PAGERDUTY_TOKEN

 Use "sensu-pagerduty-handler [command] --help" for more information about a command.